vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 **NOTE**: The `--tls-ca` option appears in the extended help that you see by running <code>vic-machine-<i>os</i> create --extended-help</code> or <code>vic-machine-<i>os</i> create -x</code>.

-### Unrestricted access to the Docker API ###
+### Do Not Restrict Access to the Docker API {#unrestricted}
 To deploy a VCH that does not restrict access to the Docker API, use the `--no-tlsverify` option.
+To completely disable TLS authentication, use the `--no-tls` option.

 #### `--no-tlsverify` {#no-tlsverify}

 Short name: `--kv`

 The `--no-tlsverify` option prevents the use of CAs for client authentication.
 You still require a server certificate if you use `--no-tlsverify`.
-You can supply a custom server certificate by using the  [`--cert`](#cert) and [`--key`](#key)  options.
+You can still supply a custom server certificate by using the  [`--cert`](#cert) and [`--key`](#key)  options.
 If you do not use `--cert` and `--key` to supply a custom server certificate, `vic-machine create` generates a self-signed server certificate.
+If you specify `--no-tlsverify` there is no access control and the VCH is susceptible to man-in-the-middle attacks when connected to Docker clients.
+However, connections remain encrypted.

 When you specify the `--no-tlsverify` option, `vic-machine create` performs the following actions during the deployment of the VCH.